OSCAR-CASALS/Allign_blastp/README.md

 ![](Images/Alligned_sequences.png)

+For convenience display the results are divided in pages, each one showing 10 at a time.
+The pages can be navegated with the _Next_ and _Previous_ buttons.

 The collumns shown mean the following:
 - **qseqid:** Query sequence.
 - **seqid:** Id of the sequence that alligned with the query.